Keeping you safe is our top priority. What to expect when you visit LMH Health

-Home > Wellness Resources > Health Library > Emotional Eating
+Home > Be Healthy > Health Library > Emotional Eating

 Emotional eating means that you eat for reasons other than hunger.
 You may eat because you're sad, depressed, stressed, or lonely.
 Or you may use food as a reward.
 Food can be soothing and distract you from what's really bothering you.

 If you are an emotional eater, you may not listen to your body's natural hunger and fullness signals.
 You may eat more than you need or want.

 Emotional eating can interfere with making healthy food choices.
 And it can keep you from getting to a healthy weight and staying there.